intelliot/XRPL-Standards/XLS-30d.md

 a. amount of asset1 if specified in Amount specifies the minimum amount of asset1 that the trader is willing to withdraw

 b.
-The effective price of asset traded out doesnotdoes not exceed the amount specified in EPrice
+The effective price of asset traded out does not exceed the amount specified in EPrice

 Use equations 8 & III and amount in EPriceto compute the two variables, i.e., asset in as LPTokenIn.
 Let this be X asset out as that in Amount.
 Let this be Y
-If (amount exists for Amount & Y >= amount in Amount) || (amount field doesnotdoes not exist for Amount):
+If (amount exists for Amount & Y >= amount in Amount) || (amount field does not exist for Amount):
 The amount of assetOut is given by Y
 The amount of LPTokens is given by X else transaction fails.